American Institute in Taiwan: Overview

-AIT has a small headquarters office in Arlington County, Virginia with its largest office located in Taipei, Taiwan.
+The American Institute in Taiwan has a small headquarters office in Arlington County, Virginia with its largest office located in Taipei, Taiwan.
 The organization also has a branch office in Taiwan's strategic southern port city of Kaohsiung.
-These three bureaus are referred to as AIT/Washington (AIT/W), AIT/Taipei (AIT/T) and AIT/Kaohsiung (AIT/K), respectively.
+These three bureaus are known respectively as the American Institute in Taipei (AIT/T), the Kaohsiung Branch Office (AIT/K) and the Washington Headquarters (AIT/W).

-The AIT office complex at No. 100 Jinhu Road, Neihu District, Taipei, was inaugurated in 2019.
-From 1979 to 2019, AIT/Taipei was located in the Daan District, on the site where the U.S. Military Advisory Group had previously been headquartered.
+The American Institute in Taipei complex at No. 100 Jinhu Road, Neihu District, Taipei, was inaugurated in 2019.
+From 1979 to 2019, it was located in the Daan District, on the site where the U.S. Military Advisory Group had previously been headquartered.

-For the purposes of remuneration and benefits, directors of the AIT hold the same rank as ambassador and, in Taiwan, are accorded diplomatic privileges in their capacity as directors.
+For the purposes of remuneration and benefits, directors of the American Institute in Taiwan hold the same rank as ambassadors and, in Taiwan, are accorded diplomatic privileges in their capacity as directors.

 Its counterpart in the United States is the Taipei Economic and Cultural Representative Office.

-In May 2024, Raymond Greene was announced as the incoming AIT director, effective summer 2024, succeeding Sandra Oudkirk.
-During Greene's first meeting with Taiwan President Lai Ching-te, he said the United States' longstanding policy on Taiwan is based on the US' "One China" policy.
-In a press release describing the meeting, Lai's office omitted the "one China" reference, and instead described Greene's remarks as having referenced "the longstanding U.S. policy."
-Lai's office denied it intentionally omitted the reference to the one China policy, which was challenged by local Taiwanese media.